webbdog28/ARMLab/lab2-azure-virtualmachines/step04-setup-iis-with-dsc/readme.md

 We will use the same template as in the last step with an extra resource added, namely the DSC VM extension.

-You can find the information for the DSC VM extension in https://gist.github.com/sjkp/0432b055400b3c3c4504.

 Note that the DSC extension does require a settings object, the settings object have the following structure
 ```json
 {